Rurusetto/rurusetto/content/posts/yoso/index.md

 - Availability : Available on Evast's supporter on Patroen
 - Patreon : [EVAST](https://www.patreon.com/evast/posts)

 Yoso is a custom osu! ruleset based on [A Dance of Fire and Ice](https://7thbe.at/#adofai).
-The ruleset is developed by Evast.
-This ruleset only available at Evast's Patreon page.
+The ruleset is developed by Evast and is only available at Evast's Patreon page.

 # gameplay